 BS/MS Dual Degree Clinical Dental Hygiene Leader Program

-Applicants for the CDHL program should begin to submit their applications November 1 and no later than February 1 to be considered for admission.
+Applicants for the CDHL program should begin to submit their applications November 15, 2022 and no later than February 28, 2023 to be considered for admission.
 THE CDHL program consists of 7 semesters (3 summer, 2 fall, and 2 spring).
 CDHL Dual Degree applicants will be classified as undergraduate students for the first 6 semesters of the program and classified as graduate students in their final summer semester.
 Students complete and are awarded both the Bachelor and Master of Science Degrees in Dental Hygiene together and graduate in the final summer semester of year 3.
 The University of Maryland School of Dentistry awards both the Bachelor of Science and Master of Science Degrees in Dental Hygiene at the end of the final summer semester in the program.
-The students will participate in hybrid online courses and the clinical experiences will occur at the UMSOD dental clinic located on the campus of the Universities at Shady Grove with some clinical block rotation experiences occurring at the UMB School of Dentistry campus in Baltimore City.
+The students will participate in courses delivered in the UMSOD in Baltimore and the clinical experiences will occur at the UMSOD dental clinic located on the campus of the Universities at Shady Grove with some clinical block rotation experiences occurring at the UMB School of Dentistry campus in Baltimore City and community sites.

 Baccalaureate degree-seeking students are also required to observe a registered dental hygienist who is presently working in practice for a minimum of eight hours to increase awareness and knowledge of the profession prior to applying for the Dental Hygiene Program.
 Please use this Shadowing Form for documenting your experiences and hours shadowing a registered dental hygienist in clinical practice.